Visiting Assistant Professor

 the homeless, and victims of violence and trauma.
 Dr. Gould also has extensive training

 and experience as a therapist with trauma victims.

-Dr. Gould has received numerous funding awards during his time at Binghamton University, including an award made by the Hoyt Foundation to support HPPAE Fellowships in community agencies.
-He is also a recipient of Binghamton University's Academic Program and Faculty Development Fund to implement the Pathways Project: Building Connections in Families Living with Dementia.
-This project provides opportunities for MSW students to apply arts-based interventions with families in Broome and Tioga counties.
-Dr. Gould is also Co-Principal Investigator for the University's Mental & Behavioral Health Education & Training Program (MBHET) funded by the Health Resources and Services Administration.
-The MBHET Program is provided in conjunction with six other MSW programs in Upstate New York; Dr. Gould is the Education Coordinator for the consortium.
+While at Binghamton University, Dr. Gould has received funding from the Hoyt Foundation and the Binghamton University Academic Program and Faculty Development Fund to implement the Pathways Project: Building Connections in Families Living with Dementia.
+Dr. Gould is the Co-Principal Investigator for the University's Mental & Behavioral Health Education & Training Program (MBHET) funded by the Health Resources and Services Administration.
+The MBHET Program is provided in conjunction with six other MSW programs in Upstate New

 - PhD, Human Development and Social Work,